 The early riders catch the views (and the bacon).
 PHOTO CANADIAN WILDERNESS ADVENTURES

-You can also journey up to the cabin on Sproatt at dusk for a decadent, three-course steak dinner prepared by the Bearfoot Bistro and presented by CWA’s wilderness chef.
-Heading out at 5 PM three days a week, you might even catch the alpenglow as you begin your journey.
-Dinner at the cabin is a warm and cozy affair – they also do private tours for anyone looking to ask any life-changing questions by candle light.
+You can also journey up to the cabin on Sproatt at dusk for a decadent, three-course steak dinner cooked on an old-fashioned wood stove by CWA’s wilderness chef with a feature dessert prepared by the Bearfoot Bistro.
+Heading out at 5:30 PM, you might even catch the alpenglow as you begin your journey.
+Dinner at the cabin is a warm and cozy affair – they also do private tours for anyone looking to ask any life-changing questions by candlelight.

 A steak is served at Canadian Wilderness Adventure's snowmobile tour to a backcountry cabin.